GfSE/SAF-Specification/stakeholders.md

 * What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What is the logical breakdown of the system ?
 * What is the necessary response time for an interface or a service?
-* What is the operational context to achieve an operational story?
 * What is the physical breakdown of the system?

   ***Rationale:  In my role, I need to orchestrate the interface agreements among the parts of the system.***